Bill Pace

-Bill J. Pace (February 14, 1932 – May 14, 1990) was an American football player and coach and college athletics administrator.
+Bill J. Pace (February 14, 1932 – May 14, 1990) was an American college football player and coach and athletics administrator.
 He served as the head football coach at Vanderbilt University from 1967 to 1972, compiling a record of 22–38–3.
-Pace also served as the athletic director at Vanderbilt from January 1, 1971 until he resigned on January 15, 1973.
-Pace later served as an assistant coach with the New England Patriots in 1973.
+Pace also served as the athletic director at Vanderbilt from January 1, 1971, until he resigned on January 15, 1973.
+Pace was hired as the New England Patriots offensive backfield coach in February 1973, but left the team less than a week later to become the offensive coordinator at Georgia Tech.
 Beginning in 1974, Pace served as offensive coordinator under Vince Dooley at the University of Georgia installing the veer offense.
-Pace ended his coaching career as the assistant head coach and quarterbacks coach for Johnny Majors at the University of Tennessee in the 1980 and 1981.
+Pace ended his coaching career as the assistant head coach and quarterbacks coach for Johnny Majors at the University of Tennessee in 1980 and 1981.